duff2013/Snooze/README.md

 Current Divers:
 1. touch     - Using the Kinetis touch module to wake your Teensy.
-2. digital   - Wake your Teensy with a RISING or FALLING event on a certian pin.
+2. digital   - Wake your Teensy with a RISING or FALLING event on a certain pin.
 3. timer     - Use the Low Power timer in milliseconds to wake your Teensy,
 4. alarm     - Use the RTC clock to wake your Teensy.
-5. compare   - Setup a volatgae crossing to wake your Teensy.
+5. compare   - Setup a voltage crossing to wake your Teensy.
 6. usbSerial - Does not wake the teensy it makes USB Serial play nice while using Snooze.
 7. audio     - Allows the Audio library to work as normal after waking from sleep, does not wake the Teensy.
 8. spi       - Configures the spi pins for low power, does not wake the teensy up.